 Under Michigan law, the owner or possessor of property has a legal duty to make the premises reasonably safe for its guests and business invitees.
-When you are injured from a fall due to a dangerous condition, you can often make an insurance claim or file a slip and fall lawsuit.
-These cases result in significant settlements.
+A person injured from a fall due to a dangerous condition can make an insurance claim or file a slip and fall lawsuit against the property owner.
+These cases result in significant settlements and jury verdicts.

-Common Types of Michigan Slip and Fall Injuries
+Common Types Of Michigan Slip And Fall Accidents

 Our slip and fall lawyers have won significant settlements and jury verdicts in Michigan premises liability lawsuits including: